d3/d3-array/README.md

 * The map and set classes have been removed.
 Please use ES6 Map and Set instead.

 * The nest.map method now always returns an ES6 Map.

+* The return value of a nest.key function is no longer coerced to a string: any value type can be used as a nest key.
+(Though, note that ES6 maps use `===` for equality, so beware of using Date objects as keys as two Date objects representing the same time are not equal!)